2021 Real Estate Degree Guide

 real estate degree applicants generally need have finished high school or their GED.
 Many schools may also have GPA and SAT/ACT score minimums that must be met.
 In addition to these basic real estate program qualifications, to serve in some real estate careers, special certification may be required outside of your degree.

-Real Estate degree levels vary.
-You can get anything from a award taking less than 1 year in real estate to the highest real estate degree, a research/scholarship based doctorate.
+There are various different levels of real estate degrees.
+You can spend many years getting as high as a master's in real estate to something that takes less time like a associate's.
 How long it takes to complete some common real estate degree levels is shown below.

 |Degree||Credit Requirements||Typical Program Length|